Travel to Singapore during Covid-19: What you need to know before you go - KRDO

 Singapore already opened up four “green lanes” for fully vaccinated travelers from Hong Kong, Macao, Brunei and Germany, beginning September 8.

-And from October 19, fully vaccinated travelers from Canada, Denmark, France, Italy, the Netherlands, Spain, United Kingdom, and the United States will also be able to enter Singapore.
+And as of October 19, fully vaccinated travelers from Canada, Denmark, France, Italy, the Netherlands, Spain, United Kingdom, and the United States have also been able to enter Singapore.
+On November 8, this will be extended to Australia and Switzerland.

+South Korea and Singapore will launch mutual “vaccinated travel lanes” on November 15.

 Travelers from these places must apply for an Air Travel Pass online before flying to Singapore.